Pig Eater (something weird to think about)

 MFA Thesis Exhibition, 2023 Robert C. Turner Gallery, Alfred University, NY, USA

-This light sculpture serves as the conceptual core of the MFA thesis exhibition You Brought Something Into The World That Does Not Belong Here.
-Constructed from illuminated geometric frames, the installation evokes the visual language of laboratory containment units, display vitrines, or transport cages—structures designed to isolate, protect, or control what is placed inside them.
-Suspended within these glowing boundaries are sculptural fragments referencing animal forms, suggesting bodies that have been extracted, replicated, or reassembled by scientific intervention.
-The cold, turquoise light transforms the gallery floor into a reflective surface, amplifying the sense of sterility and artificiality while casting the work into a space that feels simultaneously technological and ritualistic.
+Constructed from illuminated geometric frames, the installation draws on the visual language of laboratory containment units, vitrines, and transport cages—structures designed to isolate, protect, or control their contents.
+Suspended within these glowing boundaries are sculptural fragments referencing animal forms, suggesting bodies that have been extracted, replicated, or reassembled through scientific intervention.
+The cold, turquoise light transforms the gallery floor into a reflective surface, reinforcing a sense of sterility and artificiality.

 (Perpetual) Death of Lucretia